richafnu/Viva/Viva/glint/setup/email-content-customization.md

 ### Preview email communications for Approved cycles

+Admins can easily send preview communications from an Approved program cycle.
+Any communication set up on the Communications page in Program Summary can be viewed.

 1. From your admin dashboard, select **Survey Programs.**
 2. On the **Survey Programs** page, select the survey program you want to review communications for.
 3. In the **Upcoming and Live** tab on the survey program page, select a cycle and then use the ellipses to display the dropdown menu.
 Select **Preview.**